OpenClassrooms has a long, interesting story. It all started in 1999!

 2013-Present: Becoming OpenClassrooms

-We've been lucky to have the French President, François Hollande, announce that we'd offer Premium accounts to every unemployed person here in France.
-He even came to OpenClassrooms to give diplomas to our first successful students!
+Along the way, OpenClassrooms has been endorsed by two French Presidents.
+In 2015, President François Hollande announced that we would offer Premium accounts to every unemployed individual in France.
+He even came to our offices to hand out diplomas to our first successful students!

 In 2019, our CEO was invited to participate in Tech4Good, a Tech summit hosted by Président Macron at the Elysee Palace, alongside a list of 30+ prominent CEO’s (including IBM, BNP Paribas, Uber, Alibaba, and Salesforce) and four heads of state (from the UK, Ireland, Canada, and New Zealand).